mrb1u/HTB-Writeups/granny/Granny.md

 # Nmap done at Thu Apr 18 17:21:30 2019 -- 1 IP address (1 host up) scanned in 115.01 seconds
 ```

+Looks like this box is running very ld version of IIS, which means that the version of windows running here itself is also probably very old.
+Interestingly enough, there are a lot of enabled HTTP options enabled, most notably `PUT` and `MOVE`, which may allow us to upload files for execution.
+WebDAV is also present.

 ### Gobuster

+`gobuster -w /usr/share/dirb/wordlists/common.txt`
 ```
 /_private (Status: 301)
 /_vti_bin (Status: 301)